Jeeves: Inspiration

-A valet called Jevons appears in Wodehouse's 1914 short story "Creatures of Impulse", and may have been an early prototype for Jeeves.
+A valet called Jevons appears in Wodehouse's 1914 short story "Creatures of Impulse", and may have been a prototype for Jeeves.
 Like Jeeves, Jevons is described as the perfect valet.
 "Creatures of Impulse" appeared in The Strand Magazine, and was not republished in any collection, though some parts went into the making of "The Crime Wave at Blandings".

 In his 1953 semi-autobiographical book written with Guy Bolton, Bring on the Girls!, Wodehouse suggested that the Jeeves character was inspired by an actual butler named Eugene Robinson whom Wodehouse employed for research purposes.
 Wodehouse described Robinson as a "walking Encyclopaedia Britannica".
 However, Robinson worked at Wodehouse's house in Norfolk Street where Wodehouse did not live until 1927, long after Jeeves had been created.

 Wodehouse named his Jeeves after Percy Jeeves (1888–1916), a popular English cricketer for Warwickshire.
 Wodehouse witnessed Percy Jeeves bowling at Cheltenham Cricket Festival in 1913.
 Percy Jeeves was killed at the Battle of the Somme in July 1916, less than a year after the first appearance of the Wodehouse character who would make his name a household word.

 In a letter written in 1965, Wodehouse wrote that he had read Harry Leon Wilson's Ruggles of Red Gap when it was first published as a magazine serial in 1914 and it influenced the creation of Jeeves.
 Ruggles of Red Gap is a comedic novel about an English valet who is won by an American from an English earl in a poker game.
 In the letter, Wodehouse wrote, "I felt that an English valet would never have been so docile about being handed over to an American in payment of a poker debt.
 I thought he had missed the chap's dignity.
 I think it was then that the idea of Jeeves came into my mind."

 The development of Jeeves and Bertie was influenced by Arthur Conan Doyle's Sherlock Holmes stories, according to Richard Usborne; Sherlock Holmes and Jeeves are "the great brains" while Dr. Watson and Bertie are "the awed companion-narrators, bungling things if they try to solve the problems themselves".
 Jeeves and Bertie have been described as comic versions of Holmes and Watson.
 Wodehouse directly compares Jeeves and Bertie to Holmes and Watson in some of the Jeeves stories, such as in Aunts Aren't Gentlemen.